Empirical AI safety research

-Most AI Systems Cannot Say "I Don't Know"
+When AI Models Lose the Ability to Say "I Don't Know"

 What we found